cssnr/link-extractor/README.md

 ## Planned Upcoming Features

-*   Option to Extract and Display Link Titles
 *   Option to Set Names/Titles for Saved Filters
 *   Option to Extract Using Multiple Filters with AND/OR